 With the multidisciplinary festival Moussem Cities, Moussem and its Brussels partners are focusing on a metropolis in the MENA region – as is the case every year.
 These are cities with a rich and culturally diverse history, but especially cities that, thanks to their artistic dynamics, play a vital role in contemporary societies.
-Moussem Cities is a platform for local and diaspora artists that touches on universal themes and focuses on the local artistic context, while fostering an exchange with Brussels.
+Moussem Cities is a platform for artists that touches on universal themes and focuses on the local artistic context, while fostering an exchange with Brussels.

 After our editions around Tunis, Beirut, Casablanca and Damascus, we now invite you to discover Algiers.
 Founded in the 4th century B.C. as a Phoenician colony on Amazigh soil, Algiers was occupied consecutively by the Romans, the Vandals, the Byzantines, the Arabs, the Turks and the French.
 Algiers is a port city and an historical crossroads at the intersection of the Arab-Amazigh, European and African world.
 It's also its political and economic centre, playing an important role in Algerian and Maghreb cultural life.